Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/samples/Sample1_HelloWorld.md

 }
 ```

-The client is responsible for making a connection to the service and efficiently publishing messages or subscribing messages from groups.
+The client is responsible for making a connection to the service and efficiently publishing messages or subscribing to messages from groups.
 By default, `WebPubSubClient` uses `json.reliable.webpubsub.azure.v1` subprotocol.

 ## Subscribe to messages

 Messages can come from groups or from servers.
-The client can register a callback to be notified when messages have received.
-The callbacks share the same lifetime with the client, so you can subscribe them before you start the client.
-If the client has a permission to join group, it can join group to subscribe messages from that group.
+The client can register a callback to be notified when messages have been received.
+The callbacks share the same lifetime with the client, so you can subscribe to them before you start the client.
+If the client has permission to join groups, it can join the group to subscribe to messages from that group.
 But note joining group operation must be called after the client has been started.

 ```C# Snippet:WebPubSubClient_Subscribe_ServerMessage
 client.ServerMessageReceived += eventArgs =>